Plant Experimentation Management

 - Improvement of tropical and Mediterranean plants

-- 4-month internship in a laboratory or company
+- Four-month internship in a laboratory or company

-- TU common to the 4 “Plant Biology” courses:
+- TU for the four "Plant Biology" tracks:

 - Quantitative genetics